 6. Is there someone you would die for?

 This is a very unusual thing to ask.
 In today’s practical world, dying for someone is not really an acceptable proposition.
 Posing such hypothetical questions is tricky and should be avoided.
+We strongly recommend that you lock up such controversial questions to ask your boyfriend or girlfriend in the deepest recesses of your mind and throw the key away, especially if you’ve just begun dating.

 7. What would you like to change about your body to feel more comfortable?